-This species is subject to vary in being rather smaller, and in the fuscous variegations being hardly discernible, but the other characters remain unchanged.
+This species is subject to vary in being rather smaller, and in the fuscous variegations being hardly discernable; but the other characters remain unchanged.

-MEMBRACIS, Fabr.
+MEMBRACIS.-FAB.
 Latr.

 1. M. diceros.
-Thorax 2-horned; varied with brown, pale before; wings and beneath blackish.
+Thorax 2 horned; varied with brown, pale before; wings, and beneath, blackish.
+Inhabits United States.

-Body above punctured, truncated and vertical before, surmounted by two horizontal subconic horns extending laterally; clypeus, vertical portion of the thorax, and triangular space included between the horns, whitish-green, varied with fuscous; horns fuscous behind and beneath; back acutely carinated, terminated in a very acute subulate decurved point nearly as long as the abdomen, but much shorter than the hemelytra; sides of the thorax posterior to the horns blackish-brown, with an arcuated spot or line behind the horns, and a band near the tip, whitish; hemelytra and wings blackish-brown; beneath blackish; rostrum, knees, tibia, and tarsi, whitish.
+Body above punctured; truncated and vertical before, surmounted by two horizontal sub-conic horns, extending laterally; clypeus, vertical portion of the thorax, and triangular space included between the horns, whitish green, varied with fuscous; korns fuscous behind and beneath; back acutely carinated, terminated in a very acute subulate decurved point, nearly as long as the abdomen, but much shorter than the hemelytra; sides of the thorax, posterior to the horns, blackish brown, with an arquated spot or line behind the horns, and a band near the tip, whitish; hemelytra and wings blackish-brown; beneath blackish; rostrum, knees, tibia, and tarsi, whitish.

-This is an inhabitant of Pennsylvania, and also of the North-west Territory.
-It is closely allied to Centrotus bubalus, Fabr. and is infested by Leptus hispidus, nob.
+This is an inhabitant of Pennsylvania, and also of the N.W. territory.
+It is closely allied to CENTROTUS Bubalus, Fabr. and is infested by LEPTUS hispidus, nob.

-2. M. trilineata.
-Brownish-rufous; thorax elevated on the middle, with three longitudinal, one oblique, and one transverse line, whitish.
+2. M. triliniata.
+Brownish rufous; thorax elevated on the middle, with three longitudinal, one oblique, and one transverse line, whitish.
+Inhabits N.W. territory.

-Body with rather large dense punctures; head pale greenish-yellow, obsoletely irrorate with brown points; thorax before rounded, unarmed; a dilated pale greenish vitta from the head, is divided by the rounded elevation near the middle of the back, and passes down on each side in an oblique white line, which terminates at the inferior edge behind the middle; a narrow line on each side passes from the head and terminates at the emargination of the origin of the hemelytra; a white band near the tip margined with fuscous; dorsal foliaceous elevation taking its rise behind the line of the origin of the hemelytra, its edge very obtusely curved, and gradually disappearing behind at the white band, its sides in the middle are abruptly compressed; tip acute, not attenuated; hemelytra with a punctured scale at base, which is adjusted in the emargination of the thoracic edge; coriaceous exterior margin less than one-fourth the length of the hemelytra, and punctured; beneath yellowish-green.
+Body with rather large, dense punctures; head pale greenish yellow, obsoletely irrorate with brown points; thorax before rounded, unarmed; a dilated pale greenish vitta from the head, is divided by the rounded elevation near the middle of the back, and passes down on each side in an oblique white line, which terminates at the inferior edge, behind the middle; a narrow line on each side passes from the head, and terminates at the emargination of the origin of the hemelytra; a white band near the tip, margined with fuscous; dorsal foliaceous elevation taking its rise behind the line of the origin of the hemelytra, its edge very obtusely curved, and gradually disappearing behind at the white band, its sides in the middle are abruptly compressed; tip acute, not attenuated; hemelytra with a punctured scale at base, which is adjusted in the emargination of the thoracic edge; coriaceous exterior margin less than one quarter the length of the hemelytra, and punctured; beneath yellowish-green.

 3. M. concava.
-Fuscous with elevated lines on the thorax, and an oblique white band behind.
+Fuscous, with elevated lines on the thorax, and an oblique white band behind.
+Inhabits N.W. territory.

-Body with dilated punctures; head inequal, varied with whitish and fuscous; tip a little more prominent in the middle; thorax unarmed, rounded before, with a carina originating at the head and continued to the tip; elevated lines like nervures, which are reticulate on the anterior part and near the back, but on the sides they are distinctly four or five in number; back over the origin of the wings a little concave; anterior or front of the thorax pale; carina on its concave portion white, and a white oblique band from behind the middle of the back to the exterior edge nearer the tip; tip obtuse, hardly surpassing the hemelytra; hemelytra dull amber, dusky at tip; nervures brown; a fuscous, coriaceous, punctured basal margin extending more than half the length of the wing; a fuscous, punctured scale adjusted in an emargination of the edge of the thorax; beneath piceous-black; knees, tibia, and tarsi, vellowish.
+Body with dilated punctures; head inequal, varied with whitish and fuscous; tip a little more prominent in the middle; thorax unarmed, rounded before, with a carina originating at the head, and continued to the tip; elevated lines like nervures, which are reticulate on the anterior part, and near the back, but on the sides they are distinctly 4 or 5 in number; back, over the origin of the wings, a little concave; anterior, or front of the thorax, pale; carina on its concave portion, white, and a white oblique band from behind the middle of the back to the exterior edge, nearer the tip; tip obtuse, hardly surpassing the hemelytra; hemelytra dull amber, dusky at tip; nervures brown; a fuscous, coriaceous, punctured, basal margin, extending more than half the length of the wing; a fuscous punctured scale adjusted in an emargination of the edge of the thorax; beneath piceous black; knees, tibia, and tarsi yellowish.

 Var. a.
-Thorax ferruginous or whitish, black or fuscous before and behind.
+Thorax ferruginous, or whitish; black, or fuscous, before and behind.